gpartin/LFM/code/docs/upload/LFM_Comprehensive_Report_20251103.md

 9 Phase 1 Test Scope

-Phase 1 currently executes Tier 1–4 tests.
-Canonical expected counts (registry) are:
+Phase 1 currently executes Tier 1–5 tests.
+Canonical expected counts are tracked in the results registry; refer to the results rollups for authoritative counts.
-Tier 1: 15, Tier 2: 25, Tier 3: 11, Tier 4: 9.
-Additional exploratory
-tests may be present (e.g., Tier 4 shows 14 cases in current results).
-Refer to results/MASTER_TEST_STATUS.csv for the authoritative rollup and per-test status (PASS/FAIL/SKIP).
+Additional exploratory tests may be present.
+Refer to the per-tier results under results/<Tier>/* for PASS/FAIL/SKIP status.
 Expected duration for a full run depends on hardware and concurrency.

 10 Data Reproducibility and Licensing